 Addicted to Pain Killers?

-Find Help Now at Hope Counseling
+at Hope Counseling

 Painkiller abuse is an insidious form of addiction.
 Most times, a patient has been prescribed these meds for fairly standard reasons.
 They might need the medication for anything from oral surgery to broken limbs.
 It has become all too common, unfortunately, for patients to become addicted to the drugs over the course of their recovery and seek to continue using the drugs after they are medically warranted.
 For this reason, the demographics show some differences from other types of addiction.2